Science!

 PREP’s assessment system reflects nearly 40 years of psychometric research, cross-cultural norming, and longitudinal validation.
 The instrument measures CORE personality traits and personal resilience through a proprietary algorithm designed for accuracy, cultural neutrality, and practical application.

-PREP vs. Leading Assessments
+PREP vs. Popular Assessments

-Recommended as Hiring Tool✓ Yes ✗ No (publisher)✗ No (publisher)Varies
+Recommended as Hiring Tool ✓ Yes ✗ No (publisher) ✗ No (publisher) Varies

 Multi-Disciplinary Development Model